SETT-Centre-Data-and-AI/Pteredactyl/README.md

 When the input text is entered, the tool redacts the cPII from the entered text using NLP with labelled masking tokens and then assesses the models results.
 You can test the text against different models by selecting from the dropdown.

-## Deployment Options
+## Python Module

+The source code for the python module can be accessed here: [Pteredactyl](https://github.com/MattStammers/Pteredactyl/tree/main/src/pteredactyl)

+We welcome contributors to work on this further and develop it.

+## Gradio Web App

+The source code for the web app and API can be found here: [Pteredactyl_Gradio_Web_App](https://github.com/MattStammers/Pteredactyl/tree/main/src/pteredactyl_webapp)

+This is so that other NHS and healthcare sites can deploy this on premesis or in the cloud as a standalone python module is not as useful as a webapp/api to most NHS/Healthcare users.

-This webapp is available online as a gradio app on Huggingface: [Huggingface Gradio App](https://huggingface.co/spaces/MattStammers/pteredactyl_PII).
+This webapp is already available online as a gradio app on Huggingface: [Huggingface Gradio App](https://huggingface.co/spaces/MattStammers/pteredactyl_PII).
 It is also available as [source](https://github.com/SETT-Centre-Data-and-AI/PteRedactyl) or as a Docker Image: [Docker Image](https://registry.hub.docker.com/r/mattstammers/pteredactyl).
 All are MIT licensed.

+## Docker Deployment

 Please note if deploying the docker image the port bindings are to 7860.
 The image can also be deployed from source using the following command: